-Searching for a karate instructor or karate classes in Shooter’s Hill ?
+Searching for a karate coach or karate instructional classes in Shooter’s Hill ?

-Perfect for the cardiovascular system, perfect for fitness and mental clarity.
-Will teach willpower as well as the capability to adhere to instructions under pressure.
-Practitioners of Karate typically continue with the martial art into later life.
-It gives you a sensation of achievement only achievable by way of specific sports and martial arts.
+Great for the cardiovascular system, great for conditioning and mental clarity.
+Teaches discipline and also the ability to abide by directions under pressure.
+Enthusiasts of Karate typically go through the martial art into later life.
+It gives you a feeling of success only achievable by way of specific sports activities and martial arts.

 Karate practice (Shooter’s Hill ) – Our Karate Classes in Shooter’s Hill

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

 We bring these three activities together to bring you a complete Karate tuition experience in Shooter’s Hill .